-Acheff was honored at the Autry’s 2019 Masters of the American West with the John J. Geraghty Award, Sponsored by The Bohlin Co., in recognition of his advancement of contemporary art.
+Acheff was honored at the Autry’s 2019 Masters of the American West with the John J. Geraghty Award in recognition of his advancement of contemporary art.
 In 2004 and 1989, he received the Prix de West Purchase Award at the National Cowboy & Western Heritage Museum’s Prix de West Invitational Art Exhibition & Sale.
 His work was included in Covering the West, a traveling exhibition in conjunction with Southwest Art magazine’s 25th-anniversary edition.

-William Acheff is represented by Nedra Matteucci Gallery, Santa Fe, New Mexico; Settlers West Galleries Inc., Tucson, Arizona; and Trailside Galleries–Online.
+William Acheff is represented by Nedra Matteucci Gallery, Santa Fe, New Mexico; and Settlers West Galleries Inc., Tucson, Arizona.